Canon 77D vs Sony A5000

 |15.||Sony A5100||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 |17.||Sony NEX-3N||-||stereo / mono||-||-||micro||2.0||-||-||-|

 It is notable that the 77D has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The 77D is a recent model that features in the current product line-up of Canon.
-In contrast, the A5000 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A5000 was succeeded by the Sony A5100.
+Both the 77D and the A5000 have been discontinued, but can regularly be found used on ebay.
+The A5000 was replaced by the Sony A5100, while the 77D does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon 77D better than the Sony A5000 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 77D: